-For additional information on the City of Austin's land development process, visit our web site: www.austintexas.gov/devservices.
+For additional information on the City of Austin's land development process, please visit our website: www.austintexas.gov/abc

-Written comments must be submitted to the board or commission (or the contact person listed on the notice) before or at a public hearing.
-Your comments should include the name of the board or commission, or Council; the scheduled date of the public hearing; the Case Number; and the contact person listed on the notice.
+Written comments must be submitted to the board or commission (or the contact person listed on the notice) before a public hearing.
+Your comments should include the board or commission's name, the scheduled date of the public hearing, the Case Number and the contact person listed on the notice.
+Correspondence and information submitted to the City of Austin are subject to the Texas Public Information Act (Chapter 552) and may be published online